This holiday stems back to ancient time. May day is celebrated by many different cultures.

 In Wicca tradition it is one of the Sabbaths on the Wheel of the year.
 The Wicca Beltane unifies practices from many cultures including the Maypole and closely resembles the Germanic May day celebrations.

 The Maypoles symbolism is debated upon.
-However, they were mostly found in Germanic Europe, where, prior to Christianisation, Germanic paganism was practiced in many forms, this leads to speculations that maypoles were somehow a continuation of Germanic pagan tradition.
+However, they were mostly found in Germanic Europe, where, Germanic paganism was practiced in many forms, this leads to speculations that maypoles were somehow a continuation of Germanic pagan tradition.
 It is also believed they were symbolism for sacred trees, or the world tree.
 The world tree or tree of life symbolizes the great connection of all things.